Vauxhall Insignia Grand Sport hatchback (2017 - ) review

 According to the Warranty Direct Reliability Index, Vauxhall sits slap-bang in the middle of the table of manufacturer rankings.
 What’s more, the last Insignia was by no means the firm’s most reliable car, with a below-average rating, but since those cars have very little in common with this latest model, which sits on an all new platform and is powered by several new engines, you’d hope that situation would improve.
 The three-year/60,000-mile warranty cover you get is pretty common, but some rival manufacturers are a lot more generous, including Toyota, who offer a five-year/100,000-mile coverage, and Kia who provide a seven-year/100,000 mile warranty.

-The latest Insignia has yet to be tested by Euro NCAP, but the old Insignia scored extremely well, albeit under the less stringent tests that were carried out back in 2009.
-The omens for the new car look good as it comes with plenty of the latest safety kit, including autonomous emergency braking, which will automatically stop the car if it detects a potential collision you fail to take account of.
+The latest Insignia comes with plenty of the latest safety kit, including autonomous emergency braking, which will automatically stop the car if it detects a potential collision you fail to take account of.
 This system works at speeds under 25mph, which is arguably where it is most needed to help avoid contact with cyclists or pedestrians.
 Should you get into extreme difficulties, Vauxhall’s OnStar system will automatically contact the emergency services for you.
 There’s also a system that will alert you if you are getting too close to the car in front, and lane-departure assistance, which will help keep you in lane if you inadvertently pull out without indicating.
-Mandatory features like a tyre-pressure warning system and electronic stability control are complemented by an arsenal of six airbags.
+Mandatory features like a tyre-pressure warning system and electronic stability control are complemented by an arsenal of six airbags, and it all helped to earn the car a maximum five-star safety rating from Euro NCAP.

 The Insignia range starts with Design trim – the only model in the range not to get alloy wheels – and runs up through Design Nav, SRi, SRi Nav, SRi VX-Line Nav, and Tech Line Nav, topping out with Elite Nav trim.
 Obviously, you don’t need the deductive powers of Sherlock Holmes to guess which feature the Nav trims add.
 All cars come with cruise control, autonomous emergency braking, Vauxhall’s OnStar concierge service, keyless entry and go, an infotainment touch-screen, Apple Carplay, and automatic headlights.
 Moving up to SRi trim adds 17-inch alloy wheels, a rear spoiler, tinted rear windows, front foglights and automatic wipers, while SRi Nav adds sports seats and some extra interior lighting.
 Elite Nav comes with the whole nine yards, including leather seats and LED matrix headlights.
 Perhaps the pick of the options list is a head-up display, which projects information regarding speed, traffic signs, and navigation direction onto the windscreen.